-I share more about our approach to identifying and managing toxic stressors and answer commonly asked questions in my online training.
-You can sign-up for the next session of the “What’s Your Kryptonite?”
-Masterclass below.
+I share more about our approach to identifying and managing toxic stressors and answer commonly asked questions in my online program.
+It's called the MOLT Method™ Program.

 In the movie, “The Prince and Me,” King Haraald played by James Fox said, “It is at the end of a man's life when he realizes how important his decisions were at the beginning.”